gabrielliwerant/stock-ticker-table/README.md

 # AIX Ticker Test

-Displays a list of tickers with some retrieved data, some derived data, and display hierarchically.
+Displays a list of tickers with some retrieved data, some derived data, and displays them hierarchically.

 - The ticker data that is displayed can be toggled on/off with switches in the interface.
 - The list of tickers to be retrieved can be set via the `tickers` array prop in `src/index.js`